CharlotteGore/Cassette-Express/README.md

 Unlike Cassette MVC, there's no requirement to explicitly reference bundles in advance.
 Any javascript asset or directory in assetsPath can be referenced or requested.

 Sadly after a promising spike I'm now rewriting it in a slightly more sane way with more test coverage.
 At the moment there's a big chunk missing so it doesnt work but hopefully won't be too long now.

+Done: Sorting.
+Parsing references.
+Scanning the filesystem to build a manifest.
+To Do: turn a request for an asset into a canonical list of required files ready for sorting, 'production' mode (assemble into single file, uglify, caching), monitoring file system for changes.